rajeshrinet/pystokes/docs/sphinx/_build/html/_sources/phoreticWallBounded.rst.txt

-Phoresis in a space bounded by a plane
+Phoresis in a space bounded by a wall
 ===============================================

 Phoresis in the half-space bounded by a plane no-slip wall